I love the foamy, scented flowers of elder but on balance, I probably love them more when they’re made into a fragrant summer drink.

 Blossom from 30 elderflower heads, stripped from the stems with a fork

-3 unwaxed lemons (or scrub waxed ones under the tap)
+3 or 4 unwaxed lemons (or scrub waxed ones under the tap)

 1.3 litres of water